dbcrossbar/dbcrossbar/guide/src/intro.md

 {{#include examples/my_table_cp_to_postgres.sh}}
 ```

-If we want to make a copy of our table in BigQuery, and keep it synchronized, we can upsert into BigQuery using the `id` column:
+If we want to use the data to update a table in BigQuery, we can upsert into BigQuery using the `id` column:

 ```sh
 {{#include examples/my_table_cp_to_bigquery.sh}}